CULTIVATE COMMUNITY

 1.)
 FOSTERING FRIENDSHIP

-While it is nice to gather weekly for worship or occasionally for meals (like Second Sunday Food Trucks) meaningful friendship happens best in regular, daily living.
-With our 2021 shift toward geographically based Connect Groups, we intend to continue to foster real and lasting friendships in the very neighborhood you live in.
-Helping you (and your neighbor) connect with these groups will be a big focus in the upcoming year.
+While it is nice to gather weekly for worship or occasionally for meals, meaningful friendship happens best in regular, daily living.
+With our shift toward geographically based Connect Groups, we intend to continue fostering real and lasting friendships in the very place you live.
+Helping you (and your neighbor) connect with these groups will continue to be a big focus in the upcoming year.